cmdr-nova/cmdr-nova.github.io/_posts/2024-11-16-poasting-to-mastodon-via-jekyll.md

     id: 113494577222900565
 ---

-Edit: I've been informed that you *are* actually able to execute Python in a Github workflow bash.
-Queue me, tearing out all my hair.
-Nevertheless, this repo will remain unchanged until/if I decide to utilize this approach (which would be limited by Github's monthly seconds, anyway).

 So, you may be asking yourself, "Hey, didn't you already post the code to this directly on your blog?"
 And the answer to that question would be, yes.
 Yes, I posted an *unfinished* version of it.
 But now, if the universe looks kindly upon me, *it is done*.

 Welcome to the ***POAST***!